nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should work fully offline, and not rely on external URLs for important guides and documentation
+4. Should work fully offline, and users should not have to overly rely on external links for important guides and documentation
 5. Application should be usable by a single user

 ### Glossary